 We work hard to ensure that any areas of support for our learners, that can be improved, are identified and that strategies are put in place to make those improvements.
-We do this through our School Development Plan, which includes our DSEN Development/Action Plan.
-This can be found on our website.
+We do this through our School Development Plan, which includes our SEND Development/Action Plan and through the School SEND Self-evaluation Plan.